Local certification of geometric graph classes: Linear lower bounds in rigid classes

 \begin{theorem} The local complexity of the class of penny graphs is $\Theta(n)$. \end{theorem}

-The exact same construction in the proof of Theorem~\ref{thm:penny} can be used to show the following.
-Indeed, conditions \ref{item:total-size} and \ref{item:indep-size} of the definition of disjointness-expressing trivially hold (as we consider the same graph) and the same rigidity arguments show that $g(L(A), R(B))$ is a unit-distance graph if and only if $A$ and $B$ are disjoint. \begin{theorem} The class of unit-distance graphs is $(6,1)$-disjointness-expressing. \end{theorem} As above we have the following consequence. \begin{theorem} The local complexity of the class of unit-distance graphs is $\Omega(n)$. \end{theorem}
+The exact same construction as in the proof of Theorem~\ref{thm:penny} can be used to deal with unit-distance graphs.
+Indeed, observe that the same rigidity arguments show that $g(L(A), R(B))$ is a unit-distance graph if and only if $A$ and $B$ are disjoint.
+Hence by the first item of Remark~\ref{rmk:disjointness implied by other class} we get the following.

+\begin{theorem} The class of unit-distance graphs is $(6,1)$-disjointness-expressing. \end{theorem} As above we have the following consequence. \begin{theorem} The local complexity of the class of unit-distance graphs is $\Omega(n)$. \end{theorem}

 We observe that rigidity properties similar to those used in the proof of Theorem~\ref{thm:penny} can be obtained in higher dimension $d\geq 3$ with a very similar construction.
 This suggests that via a very similar proof one can obtain a linear lower bound on the local complexity of contact graphs of balls and unit-distance graphs in dimension $d$, for any~$d\geq 3$.